winningproduct/learn-portal/content/2-focus/04-low-fidelity-prototype.md

 ---
-templateKey: 'model-post'
-indexingField: 4-Focus
-title: 'Low Fidelity Prototype'
+title: "Low Fidelity Prototype"
-metaTitle: ""
-metaDescription: ""
-subtitle: 'A prototype is an early sample, model, or release of a product built to test a concept or process.'
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: '/img/prototype.jpeg'
+metaTitle: "Low Fidelity Prototype | WP"
-description: 'A prototype is a simulation of how a finished product will work.
+metaDescription: "A prototype is a simulation of how a finished product will work.
 It allows product teams to test the usability and feasibility of their designs.
 Low-fidelity (lo-fi) prototyping is a quick and easy way to translate high-level design concepts into tangible and testable artifacts.
-Should not be so concrete.'
+Should not be so concrete."

 metaTags:
   - Focus
-  - low fidelty prototype
+  - low fidelity prototype
   - Winning Product Canvas
 ---